-This classic Easy Banana Bread Recipe is so simple to make, tender, moist and perfectly sweet.
+This classic Easy Banana Bread Recipe is so simple to make, tender, moist and perfectly sweet!!
 It is the perfect start to any morning or enjoy as an indulgent snack.
+If you love all things bread, try my Zucchini Bread next.
 If you love all things banana, try this Banana Bread French Toast, Bananas Foster Bread Pudding, and Banana Pudding Tiramisu.

 The BEST Classic Easy Banana Bread Recipe

 Most mornings, I don’t have much time to make and enjoy a full breakfast.
 Instead, Harmony and I will drink a quick smoothie together and go about the day.
 But every now and then I stumble across a little extra time in my day to make something special.

 We’ve all bought a bunch of bananas at the beginning of a week just to let them sit on the counter for too long.
 Suddenly, they’re spotted and on the way to fully brown.
 But let me tell you, those bananas are gold.